viamrobotics/docs/docs/services/data/configure-data-query.md

 For more information, see the documentation for the [Viam CLI `database` command](/manage/cli/#data).

-## Query data using MQL
+## Query data

-Once you have [configured data query](#configure-data-query), you can directly query synced data using MQL.
+Once you have [configured data query](#configure-data-query), you can directly query synced tabular data using SQL or MQL.

-You can use any client that supports MQL that is capable of connecting to MongoDB Atlas instances, including [the `mongosh` shell](https://www.mongodb.com/docs/mongodb-shell/), [MongoDB Compass](https://www.mongodb.com/docs/compass/current/), and many third-party tools.
+You can use any client that is capable of connecting to MongoDB Atlas instances, including [the `mongosh` shell](https://www.mongodb.com/docs/mongodb-shell/), [MongoDB Compass](https://www.mongodb.com/docs/compass/current/), and many third-party tools.
 Use the `hostname` and `user` returned from the setup above to connect from your desired client to the MongoDB Atlas instance.

 For example, to connect to your Viam organization's MongoDB Atlas instance and query data using the `mongosh` shell: